Medium wave: Use in Asia

 In Asia and the Middle East, many high-powered transmitters remain in operation.
-China, Indonesia, South Korea, North Korea, Japan, Thailand, Vietnam, Philippines, Saudi Arabia, Egypt, India, Pakistan and Bangladesh still use medium wave.
+China, Indonesia, South Korea, North Korea, Japan, Thailand, Vietnam, Philippines, Saudi Arabia, Egypt, India, Pakistan and Bangladesh, Iran still use medium wave.
 Example of the famous medium wave radio stations in South East Asia is DZBB and DZAS in the Philippines, and Radio RASIL and RRI in Indonesia.

 Israel returns to mediumwave after the outbreak of Gaza war.
+However, it was closed back after few months.

 China operates many single-frequency networks across the country.

 As of May 2023, many Japanese broadcasters like NHK broadcast in medium wave, with many high power transmitters operating across Japan.
 There are also some low power relay transmitters for rural areas.

 Some countries have stopped using mediumwave, including Malaysia and Singapore.